thegrumpys/odop/docs/Help/gettingStartedSpring.md

 ![Select Spring Tutorial](./png/SelectSpringTutor.png "[Select Spring Tutorial")

-The spring tutorial session named **tutorTour** is recommended as a good starting point for users that have not completed the tour provided in the **Help : Getting Started** topic.
+The spring tutorial session named **tutorTour** is recommended as a good starting point for users that have not already completed the tour provided in the **Help : Getting Started** topic.

 &nbsp;